d-g-Szabo/three.js-softskills-group-project/README.md

 You will then need to add light to your scene or nothing will be visible even it it is within the camera’s FOV.
 You can add ambient light to the whole scene or you can add directional light from a source.
 As we import Three.js components we can pass information into them via props we don’t need to construct the objects with the property ourselves.
 For instance
 `<ambientLight intensity={0.1} />`
-Is the same as using
+Is the same as using:

 ```
 const light = new THREE.AmbientLight()